PC Adjusted Testing for Low Dimensional Parameters: Abstract

 \section{Abstract}

-In this paper we consider the effect of high dimensional Principal Component (PC) adjustments while inferring the effects of variables on outcomes.
-This problem is particularly motivated by applications in genetic association studies where one performs PC adjustment to account for population stratification.
-We consider simple statistical models to obtain asymptotically precise understanding of when such PC adjustments are supposed to work in terms of providing valid tests with controlled Type I errors.
-We also verify these results through a class of numerical experiments.
+In this paper, we investigate the impact of high-dimensional Principal Component (PC) adjustments on inferring the effects of variables on outcomes, with a focus on applications in genetic association studies where PC adjustment is commonly used to account for population stratification.
+We consider high-dimensional linear regression in the regime where the number of covariates grows proportionally to the number of samples.
+In this setting, we provide an asymptotically precise understanding of when PC adjustments yield valid tests with controlled Type I error rates.
+Our results demonstrate that, under both fixed and diverging signal strengths, PC regression often fails to control the Type I error at the desired nominal level.
+Furthermore, we establish necessary and sufficient conditions for Type I error inflation based on covariate distributions.
+These theoretical findings are further supported by a series of numerical experiments.